SaurabhGoyal/vmrs/Readme.md

 - To take and store the data, instructions and results, a storage layer is needed, this is enabled by **`Memory`** which mainly provides `read` and `write` functionalities.
 - To perform calculations, real hardware uses the logic gates implemented in the electronic circuit and these gates are encapsulated behind a component called **`Registers`**.
 In our vm -
     - We would have registers as a storage array and the logic of instructions would be implemented by us manually in the runtime environment (i.e. Rust) itself.
-    - Data will flow between registers and memory as per need of the insdtruction.
+    - Data will flow between registers and memory as per need of the instruction.
 - For listening to external events, a concept called [**`Interrupts`**](https://en.wikipedia.org/wiki/Interrupt) is implemented.
-    - In real hardware, interrupts are enabled by having dedicated interrupt input pins (elective signal receivers).
+    - In real hardware, interrupts are enabled by having dedicated interrupt input pins (electric signal receivers).
     - External systems can set the value in these pins as per the interrupt they want to trigger.
     - The circuit of CPU is built in a way that in each instruction cycle, if the pin values are off, the normal instruction would be executed and if not, the circuit of interrupt handling branch will get enabled.
     - Interrupts can be software triggered as well in which case dedicated registers (special purpose registers) or dedicated memory (memory mapped registers) can be used to track the interrupt status.